[.blog-callout]

 The human element

-Perhaps, the biggest challenge with sensitive data protection might not be Google Sheets itself, but in the human factor.
-Google Sheets offers us convenience, and sometimes in our rush to collaborate (while juggling other tasks), we forget or underestimate the importance of security measures.
-It’s easy for someone to share a document by using simple passwords because they are easy to remember or overlook who really needs access.
+Perhaps the biggest challenge with sensitive data protection might not be Google Sheets itself, but the human factor.
+Google Sheets offers us convenience, and sometimes in our rush to collaborate (while juggling other tasks), we forget or underestimate the importance of security measures like malware scanning.
+It's easy for someone to share a document using simple passwords because they are easy to remember, or to overlook who really needs access.

 With all the loopholes listed above, you might wonder, "Can I build a dashboard in Google Sheets?"